atrinh0/covid19/README.md

 > I have decided to open the sourcecode for this app for the following reasons:
 >
 > - Transparency in the hopes that it might be approved for the AppStore one day
-> - To share SwiftUI code with other iOS developers and improve this through contributions
+> - To share SwiftUI code with other iOS developers
+> - To improve this app through contributions
 > - In the hopes that other iOS developers may use the app themselves
+> - To show how awesome SwiftUI is 🥳